AIChem-ShenWang/HeckLit-Code/README.md

   * Heck_Other folder:

-    * Heck_Inter&Intra&HeckLit&SGBM_Benchmark.ipynb: The codes for benchmarking HeckLit and its intermolecular, intramolecular subsets and HeckLit with subgroup-based method (SGBM) in different splitting.
+    * Heck_Inter&Intra&HeckLit&SGBM_Benchmark.ipynb: The codes for benchmarking HeckLit and its intermolecular, intramolecular subsets and HeckLit with subgroup-based modeling (SGBM) in different splitting.

     * Heck_SGBM.ipynb: The code for discovering the applicable scenarios of SGBM.